open-access-policies/health-tech/Operational/Policies/op-pol-002.md

 - Laptops running macOS **[Version, e.g., 12.0]** or later with latest security updates

 **Prohibited Devices:**
-- Devices with modified firmware (jailbroken/rooted devices)
+- The Mobile Device Management (MDM) system shall be configured to automatically block access from devices with modified firmware (jailbroken/rooted devices).
 - Devices running unsupported or end-of-life operating systems
-- Devices with known security vulnerabilities
+- Devices with known critical vulnerabilities that are unpatched
 - Personal gaming devices or IoT devices

 **3.2 Mobile Device Management (MDM)**